Biscuits and Gravy

-Classic Biscuits and Gravy is perfect for breakfast or dinner.
-Buttery biscuits smothered in a homemade sausage gravy is a family favorite!
+Classic biscuits and gravy is perfect for breakfast or dinner.
+Buttery biscuits smothered in homemade sausage gravy is a family favorite!

-Biscuits and Gravy is a breakfast recipe we make frequently during holidays, weekend mornings, or when we’re trying to feed a crowd—similar to our French Toast Bake, and Biscuit Egg Casserole.
+We make Biscuits and Gravy during holidays, weekend mornings, or when we’re trying to feed a crowd.
+If you love it too, you’ll also like our Biscuits & Gravy Casserole.

 Biscuits and gravy served with a glass of fresh orange juice.

-Golden brown biscuits pair well with sweet jams, or in this case savory gravy.
-This popular dish seems to have roots in the American south, but is enjoyed all over the country.
+This popular dish seems to have roots in the American South, but is enjoyed all over the country.
+For us, it’s a classic breakfast recipe that has become a staple in our home.

 • Thinner.
 For a soupier gravy, add more milk.